 Danger of accidents Poor visibility for other road users due to slipped baggage.

-If the tail light is covered, you are less visible to traffic behind you, especially in the dark.
+If the tail light is covered, you are less visible to traffic behind you, especially when it is dark.
 Check that your baggage is fixed properly at regular intervals.